Sreenidh26/Tick-Tock/Project 42/C42-Clock-Projejct-master/readme.md

-# Responsive Clock By Sreennidh
+# Responsive Clock By Sreenidh